Real Estate Agent Errors and Omissions Insurance

-Some brokerages allow zero deductibles on E&O packages, providing the agent maintains a complete file with the required documents the brokerage and the law demands.
-This can also backfire if the agent cannot produce a complete package from closing.
+Some brokerages allow zero deductibles on E&O packages providing the agent maintains a complete file with documents required by the brokerage and the law.
+But this can backfire if the agent cannot produce a complete package from closing.

-- Keep accurate records of all transactions and interactions with clients.
-For example, some agents keep electronic or handwritten journals that document client names, dates of interactions and topics of conversation.
+It can help to keep accurate records of all transactions and interactions with clients in defense of these issues.
+For example, some agents keep electronic or handwritten journals that document client names, dates of interactions, and topics of conversation.

-As a real estate professional, an agent should feel comfortable asking clients to sign documents stating specific actions the agent recommended -- and the client agreed to.
-For example, the buyer who declines a home inspection may come knocking on an agent's door if the air conditioning breaks down the day she moves into the home the agent sold to her.
-If the agent's files contain the signed waiver showing that the agent recommended a home inspection and the buyer declined, the agent is covered appropriately.
+For example, a buyer who declines a home inspection might come knocking on the agent's door if the air conditioning breaks down the day she moves into the home.
+The agent is covered appropriately if he has a signed waiver showing that he recommended a home inspection and the buyer declined.

 Agents should document as many facts as possible during real estate transactions.
-It could help the agent down the road if a client later becomes unhappy about some aspect of a sale.
-Some agents even keep records of all of the text messages.
+It can help down the road if the client later becomes unhappy about some aspect of the sale.
+Some agents even keep records of all text messages.
 Smart agents will also maintain a file of every single email.

 An agent might not need to rely on E&O coverage if she takes these precautions, but the insurer might be glad she did if she does purchase coverage.
 Remember, the insurer will defend the claim and the more ammunition you can hand over to its attorney, the better.